McMasterRS/lm_docker4web/README.md

 This repository contains workshop files, as well as files used to create the [workshop webpage](https://mcmasterrs.github.io/docker-tutorial) with GitHub Pages.

 Contributions by the following individuals:
-- Workshop content created by Elias Eid
+- Workshop content created by Elias Eid, Kelvin Lee
 - Content edited for online use by Kelvin Lee
 - Online pages created by Kelvin Lee